youtype/boto3_stubs_docs/mypy_boto3_iam/service_resource.md

 #### AccountPasswordPolicy.update method

-Updates the password policy settings for the AWS account.
+Updates the password policy settings for the account.

 Type annotations for `boto3.resource("iam").update` method.